xnacly/blog/content/posts/2025/building-a-minimal-viable-armv7-emulator.md

 segment with which permissions, I want to quickly interject on why we have to put said segments at these specific addresses.
-The main reason is that all pointers, all offsets and pc related decoding has to be done relative to `Elf32_Ehdr.entry`.
+The main reason is that all pointers, all offsets and pc related decoding has to be done relative to `Elf32_Ehdr.entry`, here `0x8000`.
 The linker also generated all instruction arguments according to this value.

 Before mapping each segment at its `Pheader::vaddr`, we have to understand:
 One doesn't simply `mmap` with `MAP_FIXED` or `MAP_NOREPLACE` into the virtual